|

 The page is perhaps more helpful if one has a background in the European hunts.

-Annotation by Jennifer York.
+Annotation by Jennifer York, revised by Mark Esposito.

-Nix includes an internal search engine on the website using keywords to navigate through and find relevant information on one’s study.
+Nix includes an internal search engine on the website using keywords to navigate through and find relevant information on ones study.
 Another feature of the site includes an extensive, downloadable, bibliography of nearly 3,500 entries dealing with sources and literature on magic and witchcraft.
 Unique to this website is a picture archive containing thousands of portraits of rulers, victims, and prosecutors along with a short history of each and their birth and death dates.
 Nix also includes a text archive of downloadable

 source literature.
 A forum allows visitors to the site to contribute theories about the cause of the hunts,

-unfortunately the postings have not been translated from German.
-The links available at the bottom of the page also lead to sites that are German.
+in German.
 A fun feature of this site is a little game called "You Are Accused," which gives the reader a chance to see how he/she

-Annotation by Jennifer York with Leslie Martin.
+Annotation by Jennifer York with Leslie Martin, revised by Chris Kasbohm.

 Bunn, A. W. Ivan.
 "The Lowestoft Witches."
-2005?
+2005.

 Lowestoft Witches. <http://www.lowestoftwitches.com/>